-The house was built in 1884 by prominent builder William H. Fraser, in a combination of the Romanseque Revival/Second Empire Mansard style of France.
-The single fronted 3 story style has a mansard roof with protruding third floor windows.
+The house was built by William H. Fraser, in a combination of the Romanesque Revival/Second Empire Mansard style of France.
+The single fronted three-story style has a mansard roof with protruding third floor windows.
 Prominent bay windows grace the front rooms on the first and second floor.
 Fraser also built the Charlottetown City Hall.